National Guard & Reservist Claims

 National Guard AGR

-Title 10 Federal Activation
+Title 10 Activation

-Federal orders—typically for deployments or presidential mobilizations.
+Federal orders, generally for overseas deployments or presidential activation.

-• Orders or DD-214 must explicitly reference "under 10 U.S.C." for VA recognition
+• DD-214 or orders must explicitly state "under 10 U.S.C." for VA recognition

-Coast Guard Reserve (Title 14)
+Coast Guard Reservists (Title 14)

 Disclaimer: This information is for educational purposes only and is not legal or medical advice.
 For your specific situation, consult with an accredited VSO, attorney, or healthcare provider.